-Figure 7 shows how public meeting attendees heard about the meeting, based on data collected from meeting attendees on the sign-in sheet.
-Most meeting attendees indicated they heard about the meeting from "Other" (45 percent), which some explained as word of mouth, walk-in, and USACE staff members.
+Figure 7 is a graph that shows how public meeting attendees heard about the meeting, based on data collected from meeting attendees on the sign-in sheet.
+The maiority of meeting attendees indicated they heard about the meeting from some explained as via word of mouth, walk-in, and that they heard about meetings directly from USACE staff members.